HolgerKurtz/timetracking/README.md

-# Free Timetracking App with Google Calendar & Google Sheet
+# Time Tracking App with Google Calendar & Google Sheets
-Free Template for Freelancers

-By using Color Labels in Google Calendar, you can group events to custom projects.
+A free template for freelancers

-With this Google App Script, you can download your time entries to google sheet to share with your clients.
+With Google Calendar color labels, you can categorize events by project.
+This Google Apps Script allows you to export your time entries to Google Sheets, making it easy to share your tracked hours with clients.

-## How to
+## How to Use
-1. Start using color labels in Google Calendar
+	1. Assign color labels to events in Google Calendar.
-2. Copy And Paste the App Script
+	2. Copy and paste the provided Apps Script into your Google account.
-3. There's a new Menu Item, click it
+	3. A new menu item will appear—click on it.
-4. Fill in your information and map your colors to your projects
+	4. Enter your details and map your calendar colors to specific projects.
-5. Import event entries within your custom date range
+	5. Import your time entries for any custom date range.

 ---

-As of now, you can't pull the custom color label names from google calendar directly via the api (??? why, google?).
+**Important Note**

+Currently, Google Calendar’s API does not allow direct retrieval of custom color _label names_ (why, Google?).
-That's why you have to manually map the projects in in sidebar again.
+As a result, you’ll need to manually map your projects in the sidebar.